Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

 .. note ::

-    The command ``python setup.py develop`` installs your application in a special mode so that it behaves exactly as if it had been installed as an egg file by an end user.
+    The command :command:`python setup.py develop` installs your application in a special mode so that it behaves exactly as if it had been installed as an egg file by an end user.
 This is really useful when you are developing an application because it saves you having to create an egg and install it every time you want to test a change.

 Application Setup
 =================

-Edit ``websetup.py``, used by the ``paster setup-app`` command, to look like this:
+Edit :file:`websetup.py`, used by the :command:`paster setup-app` command, to look like this:

 .. code-block :: python